Europe's central bank to hike rates in July, 1st in 11 years | Business

 - Guyana

-The European Central Bank will raise interest rates next month for the first time in 11 years, followed by another hike in September, as it catches up with other central banks worldwide in pivoting from supporting the economy during the COVID-19 pandemic to squelching soaring inflation.
+The European Central Bank will raise interest rates next month for the first time in 11 years and add another hike in September, catching up with other central banks worldwide as they pivot from supporting the economy during the COVID-19 pandemic to squelching soaring inflation.

-The surprise announcement Thursday will end an extended period of extremely low interest rates and face complications from weakening prospects for economic growth.
+The surprise move on Thursday marks a turning point after years of extremely low interest rates but faces risks from weakening prospects for economic growth.

 Russia's war in Ukraine has sent shock waves through the global economy, particularly as energy prices have soared and clobbered Europe, which relies on Russian oil and natural gas.

+Consumer prices rose by a record 8.1 per cent in May.
+The bank's target is 2 per cent.

-The ECB will end its economic stimulus program and raise rates by a quarter-point in July.
-It left open the possibility that it would make a more drastic, half-percentage-point increase in September, saying that if the inflation outlook persists or deteriorates, "a larger increment will be appropriate''.
+The ECB will first end its bond purchases that buoy the economy and then raise rates by a quarter-point in July.
+It left open the possibility that it would make a more drastic, half-percentage-point increase in September, saying that if the inflation outlook persists or deteriorates, “a larger increment will be appropriate''.

 The US Federal Reserve raised its key rate by a half-point May 4 and has held out the prospect of more of those larger increases.
 The Bank of England has approved rate hikes four times since December.